-- considers it necessary in this context to clarify which tasks must and can be carried out jointly by a considerably enlarged and more heterogeneous Union.
-It should be made clear which European Union interests can only be acted on jointly, and the enlarged Union's tasks should be concentrated on those areas; - 2. advocates clarification of which Treaty reforms are required for the EU tasks thus defined; - 3. calls for the concentrated and reformed tasks of the European Union to be set out clearly in the Treaty.
-However, the European Union should also continue to be able to react flexibly to the growing challenges.
-An appropriate means of achieving that would, for example, be a simpler Treaty revision procedure; - 4. in the interests of a more citizen-centred approach, calls for greater transparency as to those tasks for which the EU bears political responsibility.
+- 1. considers it necessary in this context to clarify which tasks must and can be carried out jointly by a considerably enlarged Union.
+It should be made clear which European Union interests can only be acted on jointly, and the enlarged Union's tasks should be concentrated on those areas.
+However, this re-examination may, in certain areas, lead to a transfer back or to an extension of European Union powers; - 2. advocates clarification of which Treaty reforms are required for the European Union tasks thus defined; - 3. calls for the concentrated and reformed tasks of the European Union to be set out

+- clearly in the Treaty.
+However, the European Union should also continue to be able to react flexibly to the growing challenges; - 4. in the interests of a more citizen-centred approach, calls for greater transparency as to those tasks for which the European Union bears political responsibility.
 The European public also needs to be able to recognise which political player does what.
-This is a prerequisite for securing the necessary public support for integration and enlargement and making a

-- significant improvement in the European Union's democratic legitimacy; - 5. warns against confining the delimitation of powers to a purely technical revision of the Treaty; - 6. supports the Commission in its annual review of the European Union's set of tasks in the light of the subsidiarity principle.
+This is a prerequisite for securing the necessary public support for integration and enlargement and making a significant improvement in the European Union's democratic legitimacy; - 5. warns against confining the delimitation of powers to a purely technical revision of the Treaty; - 6. supports the European Commission in its annual review of the European Union's set of tasks in the light of the subsidiarity principle.